Ryan Bader: Ultimate Fighting Championship (2009–2011)

 Bader's first post-TUF fight was at UFC Fight Night 18 against Carmelo Marrero, whom he defeated via unanimous decision, scoring 30–27 on all three judges' scorecards.
 During the match, Bader tore his medial collateral ligament and posterior cruciate ligament, which kept him sidelined until the next fall.

-Shortly after the Marrero fight, Bader appeared alongside fellow Ultimate Fighter 8 winner Efrain Escudero in the UFC's sixth video game, UFC 2009 Undisputed.
+Shortly after the Marrero fight, Bader appeared alongside fellow Ultimate Fighter 8 winner Efraín Escudero in the UFC's sixth video game, UFC 2009 Undisputed.
 He and Escudero were available through a special code obtained by pre-ordering the game from GameStop.
 On September 10, 2009, he and Escudero were made available for download on PlayStation Network and Xbox 360 Marketplace.

 Bader returned against Eric Schafer on October 24, 2009, at UFC 104.
 The fight was mainly dominated by Bader, who scored with a powerful attack of combinations standing and controlled the grappling, en route a unanimous decision victory (30–27, 29–26, and 30–27).

 Next for Bader was Keith Jardine, who he fought on February 21, 2010, at the UFC's debut effort in Australia, UFC 110.
 Bader scored a sharp jab on the tiring Jardine, which set up a flying knee to the chest and a left hook at 2:10 of the third round to secure a KO victory for Bader.

 Along with Jesse Forbes, CB Dollaway, Eric Larkin and Aaron Simpson, Bader left Arizona Combat Sports to train at their newly opened gym Power MMA And Fitness.

 Bader moved his UFC record to 5–0 at the expense of Antônio Rogério Nogueira at UFC 119, controlling him most of the fight with his wrestling and using his jab and short combinations to stop much of Nogueira's offense.
 All three judges scored the fight 30–27 for Bader.